danielriggi/Melody_Generation/README.md

     LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series.

 I used a design put forth by Sigurour Skuli in <a href=https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5> Generate Music using a LSTM Neural Network in Keras </a>.
+The model used a sequence size of 32 to predict the next value.
+Meaning, it used 32 notes at a time to predict the next note.

 ## Big Reveal